Josh Murphy (rugby union)

 Josh Murphy (born 17 February 1995) is an Irish rugby union player for Pro14 and European Rugby Champions Cup side Leinster.
 He plays as a blindside flanker.
-He has a non-rugby playing twin brother, Max.

 Leinster

 Murphy was added to the Leinster Rugby academy ahead of the 2015–16 season, before earning promotion to the senior team at the end of his three years in the academy ahead of the 2018–19 season.

 Murphy made his Leinster Rugby senior debut against Glasgow Warriors in November 2017, and marked his second appearance and first start against Dragons later that month with a try-scoring, man of the match performance.

-He is currently a medical student at University College Dublin and will graduate in the Summer of 2021.
+He is currently a medical student at University College Dublin and will graduate in the summer of 2021.